 My Draft Resistance

-In 1969 in Seattle, Washington, I refused induction into the U.S. Army.
-(1969 had a lot going on—Apollo 11 moon landing, Woodstock, the Manson murders, and the Beatles farewell.) — I can't believe this has been more than 50 years ago!
+In 1969 in Seattle, Washington, when I was 21 years old, I refused induction into the U.S. Army.
+(1969 had a lot going on—Apollo 11 moon landing, Woodstock, the Manson murders, and the Beatles farewell.)

 Like many in my generation I was very anti-war and went on many peace marches in Seattle against the war in Vietnam.
 I got really into this way of life and assumed it would continue for years, but when I was 21, after going to college for